 - Walking on the sidewalks and in the sand can be hard on your feet, especially when it’s super hot outside.
 Protect your feet with water socks (we’re actually surprised at how many colors and styles there are to match your swimsuit).

 - A waterproof fanny pack is great to wear while swimming!
 You can keep your phone and valuables with you at all times.

 - A great bag or water resistant backpack is perfect for holding everyone’s clothes, snacks, and gear when you’re moving between locations in Discovery Cove.

-- You’ll want to bring a camera (see above) to capture photos and memories.
+- You will want to bring a camera to capture photos and memories.
 Be sure to look into waterproof cameras before heading to the all-inclusive resort for the day.

 - A wide tooth comb or brush is great for women’s hair.
 After you’ve been swimming all day, it’s nice to comb out the tangles.